itu-tid/lecture-notes/Lectures/T4-Refactoring by Extracting Components.md

 - refactoring is critical for having a codebase that is maintainable and pleasant to work with
 - extract components

+### Challenge: Compare the following versions of code

+- They have **exactly the same behavior**: rendering items in the todo list
-### Challenge: Compare the following two code snippets from our ToDo list component that have exactly the same behavior.
-Which of them is easier to read?
+- Which of them is easier to read?

 #### Version 1